Alan Montefiore

 Alan Claude Robin Goldsmid Montefiore (29 December 1926 – 29 October 2024) was a British philosopher renowned for his work in moral and political philosophy, contemporary French thought, and the philosophy of education.

 He continued to dedicate himself to fundraising efforts to secure the future of the Library throughout this time, culminating in an impressive fundraising dinner on Whitehall attended by HRH The Duke of Edinburgh, where Montefiore proposed the toast.
-These philanthropic efforts were critical to the continuation of the Library into the 1990s and beyond.
+These philanthropic efforts were critical to the continuation of the Wiener Library into the 1990s and beyond.

 Tributes to Alan Montefiore